MihaiDavid05/ModARN-GenT/README.md

                    --output_path <output_dataframe_name>.csv
 ```
 With the above command a dataframe will be predicted using the given model.
-If you want to generate data with a model, you need to add the `--generate` flag to the above command and TODO.
+If you want to generate data with a model, you need to add the `--generate` flag to the above command.
+The default data for generation will include all the static variables for each patient.